nfdi4objects/n4o-graph-importer/README.md

 - **collections** of arbitrary RDF data from open research data repositories
 - **mappings** between resources from terminologies

 Each terminology, and each collection is imported into an individual named graph.
 Mappings are also grouped in named graph for individual mapping sources.
 Terminology graph URIs equal to BARTOC URIs.
 Collection graph URIs and mapping source graphs consist of URI namespace <https://graph.nfdi4objects.net/collection/> and <https://graph.nfdi4objects.net/mappings/>, respectively, followed by a numeric identifier.
-Metadata of terminologies, collections, and mappings sources is merged into two additional graphs, <https://graph.nfdi4objects.net/terminology/>, <https://graph.nfdi4objects.net/collection/>, and <https://graph.nfdi4objects.net/mappings/> respectively.
+Metadata of terminologies, collections, and mapping sources is merged into two additional graphs, <https://graph.nfdi4objects.net/terminology/>, <https://graph.nfdi4objects.net/collection/>, and <https://graph.nfdi4objects.net/mappings/> respectively.

 Importing is controlled via [an HTTP API](#api) in three steps: